 An implementation meeting is held with parents before pupils start school to discuss the outcomes set in their EHCP and to share information.
 Parents are asked to complete admission forms, a medical form and to write a brief synopsis about their child to help the school to understand their character, personality and needs.
+This forms the basis of their pupil profile document.

-Parents are asked to sign permission slips for any visits out of school, use of photographs of their child and using the internet at school
+Parents are asked to sign permission slips for any visits out of school, use of photographs of their child and using the internet at school to teachers at the start and end of the school day or put notes in their child's home/ school diary.

-Parents are invited to regular parent consultations and Annual Review meetings for their child's EHCP; however, the school has an open-door policy and parents are welcome to talk to teachers at the start and end of the school day or put notes in their child's home/ school diary.
+Parents are invited to regular parent consultations and Annual Review meetings for their child's EHCP; however, the school has an open-door policy and parents are welcome to talk